Tuchsanai/DevTools/02_Docker/Week10/02_HAProxy_Loadbalance/readme.md

 ### 6. Testing Statistic Page:

+- Open your browser and go to http://ExternalIP:8084.
+You should see responses from your Express containers, rotating with each refresh.
+- Open your browser and go to http://ExternalIP:8083/haproxy?stats

 ![Statistic Page](./images/3.jpg)

-Open your browser and go to http://ExternalIP:8084.
-You should see responses from your Express containers, rotating with each refresh.

 Important Notes: